 - a.
-In the Layout, select the scene that contains the objects linked to the DataLinq Key. - b.
-In the Object Manager window, select the Scene or Scene Group object that contains the DataLing Key. - $\textbf{c.} \quad \textbf{Click the } \textbf{DataLinq Keys} \ \textbf{tab in the } \textbf{Object Inspector Scene Object window}.$
+In the Layout, select the scene that contains the objects linked to the DataLing Key. - b.
+In the Object Manager window, select the Scene or Scene Group object that contains the DataLing Key.

+c.
+Click the DataLing Keys tab in the Object Inspector - Scene Object window.
 The DataLing Keys tab opens.

 - d.
 In the Value column, enter a macro for the DataLing Key.
 The options are as follows: - %takeid% enter this macro to generate a DataLinq Key based on the Take ID number.
 This macro can be used as an equation.
 For example, if you have a Take ID number of 101 and want to access record 1 in the DataLinq, the takeid macro with an equation would be entered as <%takeid% 100>. - %groupid% enter this macro to generate a DataLinq Key based on the Group ID number.

 This macro can be used as an equation.
-For example, if you have a Group ID number of 101 and want to access record 1 in the DataLinq, the groupid macro with an equation would be entered as <%groupid% 100>. - %relid% enter this macro to generate a DataLinq Key value based on the Take ID value relative to the Group ID value. - %DataLing Key% enter a value to use as a macro.
+For example, if you have a Group ID number of 101 and want to access record 1 in the DataLinq, the groupid macro with an equation would be entered as equation - 100>.

+- %relid% enter this macro to generate a DataLinq Key value based on the Take ID value relative to the Group ID value. - %DataLing Key% enter a value to use as a macro.

 This macro can be used as an equation.
-For example, if you have a DataLinq Key with a value of 20 and want to access record 30 in the DataLinq, the <DataLinq Key> macro with an equation would be entered as <%DataLing Key% + 10>.
+For example, if you have a DataLinq Key with a value of 20 and want to access record 30 in the DataLinq, the <DataLinq Key> macro with an equation would be entered as <%DataLinq Key% + 10>.

-- running a DataLinq server and configuring DataLinq sources, refer to the procedure "Start the DataLinq Server" on page 20-3. - connecting to a DataLinq Server from XPression, refer to the procedure "Connect XPression to a DataLinq Server" on page 20-36. - creating a DataLinq Key, refer to the procedure "Using DataLinq Keys with an ADODB DataLinq" on page 20-53.
+- running a DataLinq server and configuring DataLinq sources, refer to the procedure "Start the DataLing Server" on page 20-3. - connecting to a DataLinq Server from XPression, refer to the procedure "Connect XPression to a DataLing Server" on page 20-45. - creating a DataLinq Key, refer to the procedure "Using DataLinq Keys with an ADODB DataLing" on page 20-62.